 FOI complaints made to the OAIC that have not been finalised by 31 December 2014 will be transferred to the Ombudsman.

 When can you complain about an FOI issue?

 You can complain about an agency’s actions under the Freedom of Information Act 1982 (FOI Act).
 This is a separate process from asking for review of a decision made under the FOI Act.
-Complaints usually focus on how an agency has handled your freedom of information (FOI) request or complied with other obligations under the FOI Act (such as the Information Publication Scheme).
+Complaints usually focus on how an agency has handled your FOI request or complied with other obligations under the FOI Act (such as the Information Publication Scheme).

 Before making a complaint, you should raise your concerns directly with the agency.
 You can make a complaint at any point in the FOI process.